fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

 **Parameters**:
   - ``organism``: The organism of interest.
 Must be one of the available ones as returned by ``organisms``.
   - ``organ``: The organ of interest.
 Must be among the available ones for the chosen organism.
   - ``celltype``: The cell type for which marker features are requested.
+The special string ``all`` can be used to indicate markers for each cell type in the tissue are requested.
   - ``number``: The number of marker features to return.
   - ``measurement_type`` (default: ``gene_expression``): Optional parameter to choose what type of measurement is sought.
 Currently, only ``gene_expression`` is supported.